Logo Anja Jepsen Photography

 Baby shoot at 6 months: New perspectives in a sitting position

-At 6 months, your baby reaches one of the most exciting milestones in the first year of life: many babies can now sit independently or with slight support.
+Many babies can now sit independently or with slight support.
 This new ability opens up completely new possibilities for creative and lively baby photos.
 At the same time, your baby’s personality is now clearly recognizable.
 It laughs heartily, reacts to its surroundings and shows a variety of emotions.
-This combination of new motor skills and growing expressiveness makes the 6-month age a popular time for baby shoots.

 Some creative ideas for a baby photo shoot at 6 months could be:

-• Sitting freely with pillow support: Many 6-month-old babies can already sit freely for short moments, but still need security.
+• Sitting freely with pillow support: Many 6-month-old babies can sit freely for a short time, but still need security.
 Position your baby on a soft surface and surround them loosely with cushions or rolled-up blankets.
 These serve as protection in case the baby loses its balance and at the same time create a cozy atmosphere.
-From this position, you can take wonderful frontal shots with the baby looking directly into the camera.
-At this age, eye contact is often already very conscious and intense.

 • Side sitting pose with support: A natural variation is the side sitting pose, in which the baby supports itself with one or both hands.
 This pose shows the effort and concentration that sitting still requires and looks very authentic.
 Photographed from the side or slightly from above, images are created that perfectly document the new ability.